-For a short video recording of this sixth session through the book of Revelation, click here or on the image below.
+For a short video recording of this 6th session through the book of Revelation, click here or on the image below.

 Thyatira is known today as Akhisar in far west Turkey.
 This ancient city was strategically located as a buffer to the Roman empire, obstructing the path of its enemies and giving it time to gather military strength.
-It was located in a rich agricultural area and was famous for its purple dye.
+It was found in a rich agricultural area, famous for its purple dye and wine.
 This city prospered during the Roman Empire through the security of the army and the trade routes through it.
-The remains of its temples and amphitheater bears witness of the culture of that day.
-History also teaches us that many Jews settled in Thyatira during the reign of Seleucus I (305-281 BC).
+The archaeological discoveries of temple ruins, monuments and its amphitheatre give us a glimpse of the historical culture.
+Ancient manuscripts reveal that many Jews settled in Thyatira during the reign of Seleucus I (305-281 BC).

 Thyatiran coins of that era reveal strong trade guilds of weaving, leather, pottery, and bronze melting active in this city.
 These guilds, forerunners to our trade unions, formed leagues who promoted and protected their trade and its workers.
-In this pagan environment the guilds had their own gods whom they worshiped together in the hope of success and prosperity.
-These regular religious rituals involved sharing in a feast consisting of the meats offered to the gods.
-These feasts ended in revelries and religious orgies, symbolizing the fertility of their trades.
+In this pagan environment, the guilds had their own gods whom they worshipped in the hope of success and prosperity.
+These regular religious rituals involved sharing in a feast consisting of the meats offered to the gods – ending in revelries and religious orgies, symbolizing the prosperity of their trades.

-The letter of Christ to the church in Thyatira is the longest and sternest of all seven dictated to by John (Revelation 2:18-28).
+The letter of Christ to the church in Thyatira is the longest and sternest of all seven letters to the churches (Revelation 2:18-28).

 Commendation (2:19).
-Jesus begins his letters to Thyatira with affirmation of their steadfast “works, love, service, faith and patient endurance” in this harsh and hostile environment, lauding that their have even increased!
-With this clear statement Christ honours the faithfulness of this church.
+Jesus begins his letter to Thyatira with an affirmation of their steadfast “works, love, service, faith and patient endurance” in this harsh and hostile environment, lauding that they have even increased!
+With this clear statement, Christ honours the faithfulness of this church.

 Accusation (2:20-23).
-But in this church the Lord also sees something abominable: this congregation allows a false teacher, “Jezebel… mislead(ing) my servants into sexual immorality and the eating of food sacrificed to idols.”
-It is very improbable that there was a woman named Jezebel in the congregation at Thyatira because of the name’s origin and unfavorable connotations.
-Rather, the apocalyptic genre of Revelation invites us to read this “prophetess” as a type of Jezebel in the the Old Testament, revealing something of her character and conduct in the church, which Christ strongly condemns.
+But in this church, the Lord also sees something abominable.
+This congregation allows a false teacher, “Jezebel… mislead(ing) my servants into sexual immorality and the eating of food sacrificed to idols.”
+It is very improbable that there was a woman named Jezebel in the congregation at Thyatira because of the name’s origin and unfavourable connotations.
+Instead, the apocalyptic genre of Revelation invites us to read this “prophetess” as a type of Jezebel in the Old Testament, revealing something of her character and conduct in the church, which Christ strongly condemns.

-Jezebel, wife of King Ahab, was a Sidonian princess married to Ahab, King of Israel for political association (1 Kings 16:31; around 850 BC).
-She is infamous for being the most wicked and destructive queen in Israel’s history.
-She was a priestess of Baal and Asherah, a witch practicing sorcery, who was set on making these pagan religions Israels official state religion (1 Kings 18:19; 2 Kings 9:22).
-Jezebel not only promoted the worship of these Canaanite fertility gods by erecting places of (immoral) worship and training Baal and Asherah priests, spreading them throughout Israel; she also violently persecuted all the priests and prophets loyal to God.
+Jezebel, the wife of King Ahab, was a Sidonian princess married to Ahab, king of Israel for political association (1 Kings 16:31; around 850 BC).
+She is infamous for being the most wicked and destructive queen in Israel’s history which records her as a priestess of Baal and Asherah, a witch practising sorcery, who was set on making these pagan religions Israel’s official state religion (1 Kings 18:19; 2 Kings 9:22).
+Jezebel not only promoted the worship of these Canaanite fertility gods by erecting places of (immoral) worship and training Baal and Asherah priests, spreading them throughout Israel – she also violently persecuted all the priests and prophets loyal to God.

 Therefore, as elsewhere in the Bible, Jezebel’s name in Revelation 2:20 is synonymous with leading God’s people into idolatry and immorality; she is one who turns the hearts of God’s people away from him through seduction, manipulation and intimidation.
 This Thyatiran “teacher and prophetess” sins against God and his people by permitting the church to participate in the perverse guild festivities – presumable under the guise of “freedom in Christ” (see Paul’s instructions in Galatians 5:13-26).
 Grace does not give the church freedom to sin, but freedom from sin.

 Warning and exhortation (2:21-25).
-Christ states that he had given this prophetess time to repent, but now declares that he is about to judge her and all who hold on to her teachings.
+Christ states that he had given this prophetess time to repent.
+However, He is about to judge her and all who hold on to her teachings.
 The judgment will be some severe sickness.
 The exhortation to the church is to turn away from this false prophetess’ “so-called deep secrets of Satan” (2:24) before the judgment begins.
 As God did with Ahab’s wife Jezebel, so the Lord promises to “kill all her children” to remind the Church “that I am he who searches hearts and minds, and I will repay each of you according to your deeds.”
 (2:23)

-The phrase “searches the heart and mind” points to the core of the issue: these false prophesies were merely license for the church to live out their carnal desires for social acceptance and sexual appetites above allegiance to Christ.
+The phrase “searches the heart and mind” points to the core of the issue: the false prophecies by this woman gave permission for the church to live out their carnal desires for social acceptance and sexual appetites.
+It revealed that they loved the world more than Christ.
 Like Paul warned, these transgressors “are being lead astray by their carnal desires.”
 (2 Timothy 3:6)

-However – the Lord sees and honours those in this church who do not follow Jezebel’s deception teachings.
+However – the Lord sees and honours those in this church who do not follow Jezebel’s deceptive teachings.
 To the faithful ones Christ “do(es) not impose any other burden on you, except to hold on to what you have until I come.”
 (2:24-25).
-The phrase “no other burden” reminds the readers/ hearers of the First Apostolic Council’s in Jerusalem which stated that gentile converts to Christianity did not have to fulfill the whole Torah, “except to abstain from from things sacrificed to idols, and from blood, and from things strangled, and from fornication.”
+The phrase “no other burden” reminds the readers/ hearers of the First Apostolic Councils in Jerusalem which stated that gentile converts to Christianity did not have to fulfil the whole Torah, “except to abstain from things sacrificed to idols, and from blood, and from things strangled, and from fornication.”
 (Acts 15:28-29).
-Just remain faithful Jesus as you do now – He will come and reward you!
+Just remain faithful to Jesus as you do now – He will come and reward you!

 Promise (2:26-28).
 To the those “who overcome” Christ promises to share in his victorious reign (quoting from Psalm 2:9).
 He also promises “the morning star” – to share in Christ’s own glory (Revelation 22:16).